Ros Christopher Centre

 - Social Emotional Mental Health groups including EBSA pupils

-We aim to give the people in our community the knowledge to help prevent mental health issues and the resources to feel happy and healthy.
+We aim to give the young people in our Academy the tools to help their mental health challenges and the resources to feel happy and healthy.

 Mr C Turner